-Master of Education (M.Ed.)
+Master of Education (M.Ed., M.HE.d., Ed.S.)

 The mission of the School of Education is to provide students with a value-oriented education based on the Catholic and Jesuit traditions.
 The programs are grounded in educational pedagogy and the methodologies of teaching.
 Students in the programs develop professional attitudes and behaviors that emphasize the enormous responsibility they assume as Education Professionals.